nixos-asia/website/en/nixify-haskell-01.md

 ### haskellPackages

-For more insights into Haskell's infrastructure in \[\[nixpkgs\]\], refer to the [official manual](https://nixos.org/manual/nixpkgs/stable/#haskell), but here's what you need to know for our purposes:
+The [official manual](https://nixos.org/manual/nixpkgs/stable/#haskell) explains the Haskell's infrastructure in [[nixpkgs]] detail.
+For our purposes, the main things to understand are:

 - `pkgs.haskellPackages` is an attribute set containing all Haskell packages within `nixpkgs`.
-- As our local package (`todo-app`) isn't included in `pkgs.haskellPackages`, we'll manually add it.
-- Technically, you could include the package using `packages.${system}.default = pkgs.${system}.haskellPackages.callCabal2nix "todo-app" ./. { };`.
-However, adding it to `haskellPackages` consolidates every Haskell package in one place.

-In summary, adding the local package to `pkgs.haskellPackages` centralizes package management and simplifies package usage within other flakes.
+- We can "extend" this package set to add our own Haskell packages.
+This is what we do when creating `myHaskellPackages`.
+- We add the `todo-app` package to `myHaskellPackages` (a package set derived from `pkgs.haskellPackages`), and then use that when defining the flake package, `packages.${system}.default`, below.

 >[!tip] Exploring `pkgs.haskellPackages`
 >
-> You can use [[repl]].
+> You can use [[repl]] to explore any flake's output.
 In the repl session below, we locate and build the `aeson` package:
 >
 > ```nix
 > nix repl github:nixos/nixpkgs/nixpkgs-unstable